ibenot/wp-markdown/wordpress/2-Usage.md

 # Notifications

-In some cases, the HiPay Wallet integration for Mirakl can encounter errors or issues that cannot be managed automatically.
+In some cases, the HiPay Wallet integration for Wordpress can encounter errors or issues that cannot be managed automatically.
 In such a case, a notification is sent by email in order to inform you about the issue.
 The email recipient can be configured in the `parameters.yml` file.
 When this documentation refers to a "notification" being sent upon error, it means an email notification.

 # Available commands